-However, most of these works focused on the human pose estimation, few works addressed the human 1 - 4wmodeling.
-In order to generate and animate realistic n. mans, Hasler et al. [3] proposed a learning based approach which could model muscle deformations as a fractice of pose.
-Streuber et al. [24] proposed a method to learn a model of how 3D shape and linguistic descriptions of shope are related.
-Allen et al. [25] proposed a priam tric treeform mesh design to reconstruct human model row frame scans.
-While a system of modeling the effection of muscle, fat, and bone growth with a given $m{\rm E}$ of muscle, fat, and bone growth with a given $m{\rm E}$ of muscle, fat, and bone growth with a given $m{\rm E}$ of muscle scans approach which utilities a modeling synthesizer that learns from preprocessed war ples to interpolate new body geometry.
+However, most of these works focused on the human pose estimation, few works addressed the human body modeling.
+In order to generate and animate realistic humans, Hasler et al. [2] proposed a learning based approach which could model muscle deformations as a function of pose.
+Streuber et al. [23] proposed a method to learn a model of how 3D shape and linguistic descriptions of shape are related.
+Allen et al. [24] proposed a parametric freeform mesh design to reconstruct human model from range scans.
+While a system of modeling the effects of muscle, fat, and bone growth with a given input 3D anatomy template was proposed in [25].
+Seo et al. [26] proposed an example-based approach which utilizes a modeling synthesizer that learns from preprocessed examples to interpolate new body geometry.